sweetrdf/rdfInterface/EasyRdfReadme.md

       There are many corner cases where the syntax used by the EasyRdf is intrinsically ambigous.
       Strict typing assures there are no such ambiguities in the rdfInterface API.
       It also makes it easy to add new extensions.
+* If you are used to using shortened URIs in EasyRdf you might be surprised it's not possible in RdfInterface.\
+  It's a well thought design decision.
+Rationalle is provided [here](ShortenedUris.md).

 ## Basic tasks